What the Heck is ARIA? A Beginner's Guide to ARIA for Accessibility

 Second Rule of ARIA Use

 The second rule of ARIA is do not change native HTML semantics unless you absolutely have to.
 In almost all cases, native HTML will work just fine.
 This is because ARIA does not get added to the document object model (DOM), so any objects created in the browser will not automatically become what they are trying to emulate.
-For example, a button:
+For example when creating a button:

 Instead of this: